 INSIDEOUT

 INSIDEOUT means to turn inside out, to flip over.
-In jewelry, stones often appear on the surface, but in the INSIDE OUT series, that brilliance is placed inside.
-Quartz is set within the warm natural wood of maple or rosewood.
-It's a form where the outer material gently embraces what lies within.
+In jewelry, stones often appear on the surface, but in this series, that brilliance is placed on the inside.
+Crystals are set within the warm natural wood of maple and rosewood.
+This is a one-of-a-kind series where the outer material gently embraces what lies within.

 Opening Boundaries

-INSIDEOUT draws inspiration from a figure called the "Möbius strip," where the distinction between front and back cannot be made.
+INSIDEOUT draws inspiration from the "Möbius strip," a figure where inside and outside cannot be distinguished.
 Front and back, inside and outside, concave and convex.
 Though they seem to separate, they are actually gently connected.
-Following that boundary, the forms are shaped.
-Carving the wood, polishing it, fitting the metal edging, and finishing the round window (aperture).
-Through layering multiple processes by hand, the transparency of quartz emerges beyond the silver-edged window.
+The forms are shaped as if tracing these boundaries.

 Keeping something within is not about hiding it.
-It's about placing precious things at the center while slightly inverting the perspective, giving form to the very process of protecting them.
-Wood, quartz, and metal harmonize, quietly updating perspectives at the hand or chest.
+It's about placing precious things at the center and giving form to the very process of protecting them.
+Wood, crystal, and metal harmonize, quietly renewing perspective at the hands and chest.
 This is a series that embraces the presence born between inside and outside.